 “Wait, if you have brother’s then why aren’t they taking part?”

 “Because we aren’t related by blood, but it doesn’t make them any less my brothers,”

-Wylie was still tall, but was a bit pudgier then the last time I had seen him.
+Wylie was still tall but was a bit pudgier than the last time I had seen him.
 His blonde locks were still a mess, hanging into his mismatched eyes.
 Lyle had cut his blonde hair close to his scalp making his bright green eyes more prominent.
 He had gained more height and muscle as well.